New Year’s Resolutions Failing? Revisit Your Core Personal Values

 Becoming aware of your top five values is an essential step in reaching any goal — it will inform you on where your energy comes from and what will fuel your effort.
 If you go against your values or fail to tap into your top values as drivers, you will find yourself retreating from or procrastinating about goals that don’t have enough meaning to you.

 You may find this to be a useful exercise for ensuring that those New Year’s resolutions stick.
 This is also equally beneficial in your future career choices.
-Discovering how to satisfy your personal values in your work makes you a more engaged employee — more satisfied in your work and more committed to the organization’s goals.
+Discovering how to satisfy your core personal values in your work makes you a more engaged employee — more satisfied in your work and more committed to the organization’s goals.

 So if you are one of the 45% that made New Year’s Resolutions (and if you remember what they were), we invite you to revisit that promise to yourself and find out if it’s tapping into your top values.
 Happy New Year!